stacksgov/grants-program/README.md

 ## Grants Program

-The goal of Stacks Grants are to fund infrastructure development, community resources, tools, research, and education that serve our mission of a user owned internet, powered by the Stacks Blockchain.
+The goal of Stacks Grants is to fund infrastructure development, community resources, tools, research, and education that serve our mission of a user owned internet, powered by the Stacks Blockchain.

 **Stacks Foundation Grant Program Beta**